amazon-archives/aws-full-stack-template/workshop/readme.md

 ## Part 3: AWS Bookstore Demo App

-In this part of the workshop, you will spin up a complete instance of [AWS Bookstore Demo App](https://github.com/aws-samples/aws-bookstore-demo-app), understand the application architecture, manually change some components, and explore adding additions.
+In this part of the workshop, you will spin up a complete instance of [AWS Bookstore Demo App](https://github.com/aws-samples/aws-bookstore-demo-app), understand the application architecture, manually change some components, and explore some additions.
 If you just completed **Part 1: AWS Full-Stack Template**, some of these instructions will be repetitive.

 ### Section 1: Get to know the app